carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/ASM/t_update_policy_signatures.rst

-Enable and enforce a specific signature in a policy by signatureId
+Enable and enforce a specific signature in a policy by signatureId.
 ------------------------------------------------------------------

 Overview